 What can I use the butter for other than vegan puff pastry?

 I've used it successfully in cookie recipes that don't require butter to be melted.
 If the recipe calls for melted butter simply use your favourite oil.

 You can use it in cakes as well.
 However, I'd stick to recipes where the butter flavour is prominent otherwise I feel it is a bit of a waste.

 How long will the vegan puff pastry keep?

-The pastry is best used within 3 to 4 days of being made.
+The vegan puff pastry is best used within 3 to 4 days of being made.

 How long will the butter keep?

-The butter keeps up to 3 to 4 weeks in an airtight container.
+The vegan butter keeps for up to 3 to 4 weeks in an airtight container.